-As we lay there together, Scott was quickly back to sleep.
-I can’t stop going over the call.
+As we lay there together, Scott is quickly back to sleep.
+I cannot stop going over the call.
 She became progressively more hysterical.
-I haven’t gotten the whole story, but it seems that her brother Tito started hanging around the gangs.
+I have not gotten the whole story, but it seems that her brother Tito started hanging around the gangs.
 A rival gang picked him off the streets and drove away with him.
-There’s a ransom demand.
+There is a ransom demand.
 Her family is afraid of the police, fearing retribution and for Tito’s life if a rescue fails.
 Scott is right.
-I’m out of my depth.
+I am out of my depth.
 But I have to do something.
 Finally, I fall asleep.
 The alarm goes off way too soon, Scott drags me out of bed and we ride to workout.
 The water feels good.
 Soon the fatigue from being stoned, sliding down the drain pipe, and losing sleep over Tina takes its toll.
 Coach Earl pulls me out of my lane and dresses me down good.
-All I can say is there’s too much on my mind to focus on swimming.
+All I can say is there is too much on my mind to focus on swimming.
 Soon Coach Diaz is grilling me too.
-The gist is I better straighten out my life soon, or I’ll lose the chance to be a great swimmer.
+The gist is I better straighten out my life sooner than later, or I will lose the chance to be a great swimmer.
 I feel completely out of it.
 After the chewing out, I drag myself through the rest of workout.
 Scott and Lydia walk up after we get out of the pool.

 “What did Coach have to say?
 You were looking pretty sorry out there,” Lydia offers.

 “Well, what’s up?
 Scott says your friend Tina’s in trouble.”

 “Not her.
 Her brother.
 He was kidnapped by a gang.”